webmin/authentic-theme/README.md

    This happens because of encoding disparity.
 To fix this, just set language in _Webmin_ to `UTF-8` and make sure that your browser also has detected it as `UTF-8`.
 Pay attention, that _Webmin_ in-built module, named _Change Language and Theme_ can override global settings;
 3. I get `HEAD 404 (File not found)` in console<br>
    That is not really an error.
 It happens, when theme is checking, if needed _URL_ exists and can be loaded;
-4. Page loader/spinner got stuck<br>
+4. Page loading got stuck<br>
-   To prematurely dismiss a loader, click _once_ the `Escape` key for the right loader and `Ctrl+Escape` for the left, or loader's close button, right next to it;
+   To prematurely dismiss a loader, hover on it and click loader's close button, right next to it.
+It is also possible to unveil currently loading content page by double clicking on it;
 5. Can't toggle _checkbox_ in a row of a _table_<br>
    Theme provides an extended support for operations with table rows.
 It's easy to select current row by simply `right-clicking` on it with the mouse (on mobile device `long-tap`).
 Regular `click` on the row will take you to the row's main link;
 6. Default tab after logging in doesn't work<br>